photomattmills/static_bloggy/_posts/2017-08-06-walking-in-the-city.markdown

 description: "some pictures for yr eyes"
 ---

 I don't really do this kind of work as much anymore, I need to get back to it.
 It's really rewarding for not a lot of effort; just keeping my camera on me, for the most part.
 There was an incident which scared me off of it for a while, but that shouldn't stop me, it's not my first confrontation.
+Anyway, next time, some nice candid portraits from a dinner club.

 <span style="display:block;" class="center">
   ![](//photomattmills.com/images/walking-in-the-city/0001.jpg)